 Here is a round up of five key digital security trends that span from cybersecurity, fraud prevention, and risk management

 Forward-looking CISOs will transition to password-less authentication with the twin goals of customer convenience and enterprise security.
 Consumers want a digital experience that is easy, secure, and free of passwords.
 Daily passwords and pins (e.g., email, ATMs) are near relics.
-As more consumers shift to online channels in order to bank, socialize, play, and shop, users demand a more sophisticated and secure experience.
+As more consumers shift to online channels in order to bank, socialise, play, and shop, users demand a more sophisticated and secure experience.
 Passwords have lulled consumers into a false sense of security for years, especially as the number and variety of devices on which apps are used skyrocketed, each requiring critical information to be entered repeatedly – and thus each instance an opportunity to track and steal that data.
 Companies will need to demonstrate to their customers that they take their security seriously.
 Consumers are now more conscious than ever of the risks surrounding their identity.
 They will start to demand more from the businesses they deal with.
-Organizations can’t afford to do things only based on ROI – better security is now a question of customer retention, loyalty, and corporate social responsibility.
+Organisations can’t afford to do things only based on ROI – better security is now a question of customer retention, loyalty and corporate social responsibility.

 An integrated approach for fraud prevention and authentication will be the key to protection against flimsy device-side biometrics.
-Customers are going to demand security protocols that identify themselves in particular, not just someone who may have their identification.
+Customers are going to demand security protocols that identify themselves, not just someone who may have their identification.
 We are seeing a noticeable shift away from technology that does not authenticate the identity of the actual person interacting with security measures.
 It is no longer enough to authenticate passwords, pins, or SMS confirmations, for example.
 That information is too easy to obtain.
-Biometrics such as voice recognition, behavioral recognition, fingerprints, and eye scans are critical to a secure online presence.
+Biometrics such as voice recognition, behavioural recognition, fingerprints, and eye scans are critical to a secure online presence.
 Thanks to years of interacting with smart devices customers often already feel comfortable with fingerprint ID and facial recognition.
-Unfortunately, most of these device-side biometric authentication methods don’t have any real impact on stopping fraudsters because, firstly, it is challenging to determine who has created the biometric print, and secondly, the prints are limited to a specific device, making them difficult to leverage across multiple channels and impossible to port from one device to the next.
+Unfortunately, most of these device-side biometric authentication methods don’t have any real impact on stopping fraudsters because , firstly, it is challenging to determine who has created the biometric print, and secondly, the prints are limited to a specific device, making them difficult to leverage across multiple channels and impossible to port from one device to the next.
 Their “value” begins and ends with being free.
 It is server-side biometrics, such as voice biometrics, that will have result in both significant fraud prevention and frictionless, convenient customer experiences

 Cutting-edge artificial intelligence will enable biometrics to solve increasingly complex security challenges.
-Earlier this year, Telefónica, S.A., a Spanish multinational telecommunications company and one of the largest mobile network providers in the world, engaged Nuance to help them deploy voice biometrics to analyze the sound of clients’ voices to determine whether they are 65 or over.
+Earlier this year, Telefónica, S.A., a Spanish multinational telecommunications company and one of the largest mobile network providers in the world, engaged Nuance to help them deploy voice biometrics to analyse the sound of clients’ voices to determine whether they are 65 or over.
 This critical determination helps the bank provide world-class bank anti-fraud protection to an age group that is highly susceptible to fraud.

 Customer care will take a drastic shift to video/virtual settings.
 As virtual consultations, transactions and interactions become the norm between brands and consumers, digital channels will need to be as secure and convenient as if these interactions were happening in person.
 Video customer care is a trend that we are starting to see emerge as a result of COVID-19, and voice biometrics is a critical aspect of authentication and keeping customers safe.

 Security will need long arms to protect against increased fraud brought on by remote work.
 As companies extend work from home indefinitely in what Harvard Business Review’s most recent cover tags as “The Work From Anywhere Future” (Nov-Dec 2020), fraud will only increase against remote workers and frontline agents, but remote work also represents a potential for increased occupational fraud.
 Unsupervised employees with access to PII have a new opportunity to defraud their employers and steal valuable information.
 Under increased pressure that difficult social and economic times brings, conditions are right for a surge in occupational fraud.
 Forrester Research echoes this sentiment, forecasting that thirty-three percent of data breaches will be caused by insider incidents, up from 25% today.
 Companies will need to work quickly to combat voice fakes (i.e. ultra-realistic speech cloning) and deep voices (i.e. the use of artificial intelligence to create speech, accents, and tones – effectively, a fake voice) to seamlessly secure interactions with workers worldwide.
-Traditional security measures will also need to operate at peak performance with so many individuals outside an organization’s firewalls.
+Traditional security measures will also need to operate at peak performance with so many individuals outside an organisation’s firewalls.